Gandan Monastery

 Cultural relics

 Elegant frescoes and sculptures and cultural relics are well preserved in the Ganden Monastery.
 Among the collections, there are gold, silver and jewelry, armors with Chinese, Manchu language, Mongolian and Tibetan written on them and many delicate Thangkas.
-The precious 24 Thangkas presented by Emperor Yongle of Ming Dynasty shows the sublime position of Ganden Monastery.
+The precious 24 Thangkas presented by Emperor Yongle of the Ming Dynasty show the sublime position of Ganden Monastery.

 Festivals